IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

-# Creating services for provisioning standalone Db2 for z/OS subsystems as a service (DBaaS) with the Db2 software services template
+# Creating standalone Db2 subsystem provisioning services

 With the Db2 software services template, you can create services that rapidly provision from scratch one or multiple standalone Db2 subsystems, in IBM Cloud Provisioning and Management for z/OS.
 For information about cloud provisioning, including a description of the roles involved, see [Cloud provisioning services](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.izua700/izuprog_CloudProvisioning.htm#CloudProvisioningServices).